Deirdre Murphy (judge)

-Deirdre Murphy (born 1953) is an Irish judge who has been a Judge of the High Court since April 2014.
+Deirdre Murphy (born 1953) is a retired Irish judge who served as a Judge of the High Court from 2014 to 2023.

-Education
+Early life

 She was educated at St Patrick's College, Maynooth and Trinity College Dublin.
 She was the winner of the Irish Times Debate in 1976.
 She subsequently attended the King's Inns.

 Legal career

 She became a barrister in 1979 and a senior counsel in 1999.

 Her practice at the bar included acting for the defence and prosecuting on behalf of the Director of Public Prosecutions in criminal trials.
 She also practiced in the areas of constitutional law and judicial review.
 She represented the applicant in C(C) v Ireland who was successful in the Supreme Court in declaring part of the Criminal Law Amendment Act 1935 unconstitutional.
 The Act created strict liability with no defence of honest mistake to unlawful carnal knowledge.
 The outcome of the case led to the immediate introduction of two new offences to replace the unconstitutional section.

 Her work for the state included serving on the legal team for the Cloyne Report between 2009 and 2010 and prosecuting actions in the Special Criminal Court.

+She has been a long time advocate of the model litigant (MLO).